Deseteral/resistere/README.md

 To calculate delta amps, controller has to calculate current power surplus (difference between power production and consumption) and read current charging amps from vehicle.

-It then calculates it using following formula:
+It then calculates it using the following formula:

 $$
 \Delta A = \frac{W}{V \cdot 3}